 Loneliness and depression is becoming a sort of epidemic nowadays, with people more and more people feeling suffering every single day.

 You may be having thousands of followers on social media, you maybe heading hundreds of people working under you, you might be a very successful politician or business person, yet you feel more and more isolated.

 And that’s because you are operating purely in a transactional manner with others.
 For example, “you give me a like on Instagram and I’ll do the same for you”.
 There is lack of emotional connect and everything revolves around how you feel and what you want.

-This is what we call as the duality where we differentiate between ourselves and others.
-This is where we draw comparisons and complete to out do others.
+This is what we call the duality, where we differentiate between ourselves and others.
+This is where we draw comparisons and complete to outdo others.
 It is because of this ignorance that you feel lonely and isolated.
-Once this ignorance is removed and you realize the oneness, there cannot be any loneliness or depression.
+Once this ignorance is removed, you realize the oneness, and then, there cannot be any loneliness or depression.

 This is the final phase of spirituality and it is known as the enlightenment.

 This is something I’m yet to achieve, and I know that it’s a long journey ahead of me.
 If you’re interested in more, here are some life lessons I learned.

 Remember that you can be taught every skill in the world, but nobody can teach you to be happy.
 Happiness is an inner state that you have to work on and discover for yourself.